wlh18/html-css-1/README.md

     <thisisatag>This is the "content"</thisisatag>
 ```

-Above we have the basic syntax structure for an HTML tag.
+Above we can see the basic syntax of an HTML tag, or element.

-1. We first have the tag itself, the tag uses `<>` angle brackets to declare that it is an HTML tag.
+1. First is the "tag" itself.
+We declare HTML tags using angle brackets `<>`, with the name for the tag contained within the `<>` brackets.
-2. The tag comes in a pair, an opening and closing tag.
-The closing tag begins with a `</>` to declare that it is ending the HTML tag.
+2. Most HTML tags come in pairs of opening and closing tags.
+The closing tag begins with a `/` immediately after the first angle bracket to indicate that it is corresponding closing pair of the HTML tag.
-3. Between the angle brackets is where we will decide what tag we are using.
+3. Between the angle brackets is where we specify the type of tag we are using.
-4. We wrap the tags around the content that we want stored inside that HTML element.
+4. We wrap the tags around the **content** that we want stored inside that HTML element or tag.

-Some tags can be self closing or `void`.
+>Note: Some elements are called "self-closing" or "void" elements because they should not be written in pairs.
+This is because they are not designed to contain content.
+See the example below:

 ```html
     <input />